Batman action figures: Mego/Kenner transition

 Realizing the success of the 8" line of figures, and always thinking of ways to reduce costs of production, Mego Corp. released a smaller plastic line of action toys called "Comic Action Heroes!" in 1975 that had the costumes molded onto the figure, thus eliminating the extra cost of creating the suits.
-The Comic Action Heroes were the first ever all plastic smaller scale action figures.
+The Comic Action Heroes were the first all-plastic smaller scale action figures.
 The line featured Batman, Robin, The Joker, and The Penguin as well as other DC Comics characters.
 Later, in 1979, Mego re-released the line under the new name Pocket Super Heroes, a name that would return more than 20 years later as part of DC Direct's superhero line of figures (see below).
 After Mego made the fatal mistake of not securing the licensing for Star Wars products, Kenner Products scooped up the licensing and banked on success for the next 30 years.
 The figures they made were also smaller and all plastic, thus creating a new standard size and style for the action figure.

 Super Powers Collection

-In 1984, after Mego's demise, the Kenner toy company, who gained great success with their Star Wars plastic figure line, was granted the rights to produce DC Comics character all-plastic dolls in 5" scale, and soon after, the Super Powers Collection.
+In 1984, after Mego's demise, the Kenner toy company was granted the rights to produce DC Comics character all-plastic dolls in 5" scale, and soon after, the Super Powers Collection.
 Each figure, as the name implies, had a secret superpower that would trigger when the figure's arms or legs were squeezed.
-Kenner produced 3 different Super Powers lines; ending production before such rumored Batman character figures as Catwoman and Man-Bat were produced.
+Kenner produced 3 different Super Powers lines.

-During its time on the market, however, the Super Powers Collection managed to release action figures of Batman, Robin, The Joker, The Penguin, and Mr. Freeze as well as several other DC Comics characters.
+During its time on the market, the Super Powers Collection released action figures of Batman, Robin, The Joker, The Penguin, and Mr. Freeze, as well as several other DC Comics characters.
 Toy shelves also reserved space for a 1980s comic book styled Batmobile and a Batcopter that would later be reproduced in black & gold for The Dark Knight Collection of 1990 (see Kenner Film Figures).
+Production of all Super Powers Collection figures ended before rumored Batman character figures such as Catwoman and Man-Bat could be produced.